Allure Epoxy Resins Colourants

 Pigment colourants that are lightfast (non-fading) and will actually help to protect the resin from UV damage.

-The Allure Epoxy Resin Earth Colourant Range consists of four earthy colours.
+The Allure Epoxy Resin Earth Colourant Range consists of three earthy colours.
 If you want a brown colour then add both Earth Yellow and Earth Red to your resin.

 For vibrant colours please see Allure Epoxy Resin Vibrant Colourants (which include black and white).